stuntrally/stuntrally3/docs/Objects.md

 ## Adding

-This here is a short list for developers.
+  - **Create** a model in **Blender**

-  - Download (license **must** be: CC0, CC-BY, CC-BY-SA, only, if not specified don't bother) - or create a model in Blender
+  - or **Download**, license **must** be: CC0, CC-BY, CC-BY-SA, only, if not specified don't bother
     _**Note:**_ Do a sane test, to check for proper human **Artist**.
     There are now many trolls, kids, idiots copying other's or illegally got stuff and putting on Sketchfab, and they don't check it.
     Usually if you see a name, registered few years ago, with some link to Artist's other website too, then it's good.

+### Using objects from other websites
+Download from one of the model web portals like [sketchfab](https://sketchfab.com/search?category=nature-plants&features=downloadable&licenses=7c23a1ba438d4306920229c12afcb5f9&licenses=b9ddc40b93e34cdca1fc152f39b9f375&licenses=322a749bcfa841b29dff1e8a1bb74b0b&sort_by=-viewCount&type=models), [blendswap](https://www.blendswap.com/categories), [polyhaven](https://polyhaven.com/models/nature) or [opengameart](https://opengameart.org/)

+This here is a short list before contributing.

   - Once seen the model is ok, and can be useful:
-    * create dir with a **good_name** - to have some consistency, when picking model in editor, etc.
+    * create a folder with a **good_name** - to have some consistency, when picking model in editor, etc.
     * convert .tga to **.png**, .obj (or other) to .blend
     * use **.jpg** textures to save size (e.g. 90-95% quality), unless transparent / alpha needed
-    * check textures, possibly **resize**: for small objects 1k is ok, 4k is only okay for very big objects or detailed road, terrrain (future high quality).
+    * check textures, possibly **resize**: for small objects 1k is ok, 2k for bigger,
+      _and 4k is only okay for very big objects, or detailed road, terrrain (future high quality)._
     * add **readme.txt** - a must, with original: model name, Author, License, url
     * (old) possibly attach preview.jpg - so people may be interested in working with the model further
     * make a fork, then PR, to upload to [blendfiles](https://github.com/stuntrally/blendfiles) repo
   - Export from Blender to Ogre .mesh, check the look in game
     * remember to use real life scale (meters)
     * reset all transforms (Ctrl A) before exports
-  - Bullet
+  - **Dynamic** objects need `.bullet` file
-    * if starting a new **dynamic** object watch this: [video](http://www.youtube.com/watch?v=fv-Oq5oe8Nw) and add that to logic,
+    * watch this: [video](http://www.youtube.com/watch?v=fv-Oq5oe8Nw) and add that to logic,
-      then pressing P twice should start physics and export **.bullet** file
+      then pressing P twice should start physics and export `.bullet` file
-    * for dynamic objects: add simple physics shape(s), make actor (rigid body)
+    * add simple physics shape(s), make actor (rigid body)
-    * on material tab under Physics set friction
+    * on Material tab under Physics set friction
-    * on physics tab set mass, damping (linear and angular, check in game)
+    * on Physics tab set mass, damping (linear and angular, check in game)
     * don't forget to set the Margin to e.g. 0.1 under collision bounds
-    * for static models: if too high poly create 1 simple mesh for it
+    * for static models: if too high poly - create 1 simple mesh for collision
-      if low poly (like 0AD) do nothing, will have trimesh made in code
+      if low poly - (like 0AD building) do nothing, will have trimesh made in code
   - Done (be happy, suggest adding it to some tracks, or make a new with it, use other too)

 ----

 ## Creating

-This page walks you through the steps to create new static objects and to add them to Stunt Rally.
+This section walks you through the steps to create new static object and add it to Stunt Rally.

 _Warning_: The learning curve for Blender is quite steep, you need to invest a serious amount of time to learn and use it efficiently.
-Fortunately there are plenty of tutorials, websites and books to pick up the skills.
+Fortunately there are plenty of tutorials, videos, websites and books to pick up the skills.

-Currently static and dynamic objects are stored in the ''\data\objects'' folder in the folder you choosed to install Stunt Rally.
+Currently static and dynamic objects are stored in the `/Media/objects` and similar folders.
-It contains Ogre mesh files (binary), surface images (textures) and bullet files for the dynamic objects.
+It contains Ogre mesh files (binary), surface images (textures) and .bullet files for dynamic objects.

 ![](images/img20121230_1.png)